ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 With respect to the main Administrator, such assistant Administrators are expected to have fewer permissions to perform administrative operations related to the OSCORE group at the Group Manager.
 For example, they may not be authorized to create an OSCORE group, or to delete an OSCORE group and its configuration.

 In case the main Administrator of an OSCORE group is dismissed or relinquishes its role, one of the assistant Administrators can be "promoted" and become main Administrator for that OSCORE group.
 Practically, this requires that the access policies associated with the promoted Administrator are updated accordingly at the Authorization Server.
-Also, the promoted Administrator has to request from the Authorization Server a new Access Token and to upload it to the Group Manager.
-If allowed by the used transport profile of ACE, this process can efficiently enforce a dynamic update of access rights, thus preserving the current secure association between the promoted Administrator and the Group Manager.
+Also, the promoted Administrator has to request from the Authorization Server a new access token that has to be uploaded to the Group Manager.
+If allowed by the transport profile of ACE used, this process can efficiently enforce a dynamic update of access rights, thus preserving the current secure association between the promoted Administrator and the Group Manager.

 If an Administrator is not sure about being the only Administrator responsible for an OSCORE group, then it is RECOMMENDED that the Administrator regularly obtains a recent representation of the group-configuration resource associated with the OSCORE group before overwriting (see {{configuration-resource-post}}), updating (see {{configuration-resource-patch}}), or deleting (see {{configuration-resource-delete}}) the group configuration.
 This can be achieved in the following ways.